Home Influencer Marketing how much do youtube ads cost

 In-feed Video Ads

 In-feed video ads can be less popular with advertisers because they do not encroach on the videos people watch.
 However, they can still generate positive results for your advertising campaign.
-As I referred to above, YouTube contains the world’s second largest search engine.
+As I referred to above, YouTube is the world’s second-largest search engine.
 This means these ads can act as an alternative to advertising on Google if you operate in a competitive niche.

 If you promote a video here, you could end up paying a rate as low as 3 cents per view.